rrgmc/inreq/README.md

-# inreq - Golang http request to struct
+# InReq - Golang http request to struct
 [![GoDoc](https://godoc.org/github.com/RangelReale/inreq?status.png)](https://godoc.org/github.com/RangelReale/inreq)

 InReq is a Golang library to extract information from `*http.Request` into structs.
 It does this using